Can Theresa May use tech to stop terror attacks?

 In the past, May and her party have pushed for backdoor access to encrypted messaging apps that would require internet companies to allow governments to snoop on otherwise private communications.

 Her government called for such a backdoor after it emerged the killer in March's terror attack near the Houses of Parliament used WhatsApp just minutes before stabbing a police officer to death.
+On Sunday, Home Secretary Amber Rudd called for limits on the "amount of end-to-end encryption that terrorists can use."

+End-to-end encryption means that only the sender and the recipient can ever see messages sent via apps with the feature.
+It is impossible for third parties -- including tech companies -- to peek into users' conversations.

 The United States has called for similar backdoors.
 Former FBI director James Comey lobbied Congress last year to pass a law that would require internet companies to let U.S. law enforcement spy on encrypted communications.
 Comey's proposal gained traction after the FBI had difficulty getting into the iPhone used by the shooter in an attack in California.